 - Ensuring that the Policy and Procedures approved by the Braeburn Group of Schools are fully implemented. - Ensuring that he/she is suitable, qualified and up to date with internationally recognised procedures and practises. - To take responsibility of all cases referred to him/her from any Braeburn School. - To arrange and chair the Braeburn Group DSL meetings.
-Meetings will be used to review Group Policies relating to Safeguarding and for sharing of new or relevant regulation and training. - Ensuring all staff understand their roles and responsibilities, policies and reporting procedures of suspected or disclosed maltreatment, including historic disclosure. - To oversee a safeguarding risk register which provides a high-level summary of (a) the different safeguarding risks facing our students; and (b) the risks to the school that may result from its safeguarding work. - To receive and review a written report from the DSLs in each school annually. - To arrange safeguarding audits - To report to the Board on substantial safeguarding issues. - To receive and review a log setting out quantitative data in relation to the number of child protection related matters within the schools.
+Meetings will be used to review Group Policies relating to Safeguarding and for sharing of new or relevant regulation and training. - Ensuring all staff understand their roles and responsibilities, policies and reporting procedures of suspected or disclosed maltreatment, including historic disclosure. - To oversee a safeguarding risk register which provides a high-level summary of (a) the different safeguarding risks facing our students; and (b) the risks to the school that may result from its safeguarding work. - To receive and review a written report from the DSLs in each school annually. - To arrange safeguarding audits - To report to the Board on substantial safeguarding issues. - To report to the Police or relevant authorities where a crime may have been committed or a matter cannot be dealt with in-house. - To receive and review a log setting out quantitative data in relation to the number of child protection related matters within the schools.